C*-Algebras over Topological Spaces: Filtrated K-Theory: Introduction

-These efforts were not quite in vain: one of our main results generalises R{\o}rdam's work and shows that filtrated \(\K\)\nb-theory is a complete invariant for \(\Cst\)\nb-algebras over a class of finite topological spaces, namely, spaces whose lattice of open subsets is totally ordered.
+\begin{theorem} The filtrated \(\K\)\nb-theory satisfies the Universal Coefficient Theorem and is a complete invariant for \(\Cst\)\nb-algebras over those finite topological spaces with a totally ordered lattice of open subsets. \end{theorem}

-But our second main result shows that filtrated \(\K\)\nb-theory is not a complete invariant in general.
-We describe a topological space~\(X\) with four points---nothing complicated---and two \(\Cst\)\nb-algebras \(A\) and~\(B\) over~\(X\) in the bootstrap class that have isomorphic filtrated \(\K\)\nb-theory but are not \(\KK(X)\)\nb-equivalent.
-Since the offending space is so small, filtrated \(\K\)\nb-theory should fail to be a complete invariant for most spaces.

-For the particular four-point space we study, we can still get a complete invariant, even a Universal Coefficient Theorem as in~\eqref{eq:UCT_generic}, by adding another \(\K\)\nb-theory functor to filtrated \(\K\)\nb-theory.
-But it is not clear whether such an enriched filtrated \(\K\)\nb-theory is available for other spaces.

-In order to describe the spaces we treat, we recall that there is a bijection between \(\textup T_0\)\nb-topologies and partial orders on finite sets (see~\cite{Meyer-Nest:Bootstrap}).